 Triple Bottom Line

 It’s a term companies are embracing to show their concern for more than just money.
-We talk about the Triple Bottom Line in our LEED and ISSP courses.
+We talk about the Triple Bottom Line in our LEED courses.
 The concept focuses on the three prongs of sustainability: people, planet, and lastly, profits.
 Companies like Tom’s Shoes, Patagonia, and Unilever have adopted these concepts in truly amazing ways and the people are responding in kind.

 Case Study: Patagonia’s “Don’t Buy This Jacket” Advertisement